Elevate the power of your work

 As part of their digital transformation strategies, many business leaders have shifted their focus to invest more in cloud services, artificial intelligence (AI), and machine learning (ML) capabilities, which can enhance business functionality and enable higher levels of company-wide connection.

 These technologies are so familiar they may start to sound like tech industry buzzwords.
 However, they play an important role.
-We know this because since the pandemic started, we’ve seen 90% of organizations accelerate use of cloud services alongside AI and ML.
+We know this because since the pandemic started, we've seen 90% of organisations accelerate use of cloud services alongside AI and ML.

 Here's our brief breakdown of each technology:

 While cloud services, AI, and ML are where leaders are investing to develop and upgrade their resilience, let's walk through just how they help those efforts.